rh-integration/IntegrationApp-Automation/README.md

      • Source to Image (S2I) build and deploy apps on openshift environment.
      • Building a pipeline to support automated CI/CD
      • Expose a REST API using Camel, and export API doc to swagger.
-     • Publish API on 3scale environment using CI/CD pipeline.
+     • Publish API on 3scale environment using 3scaletoolbox jenkins pipeline.
      • Manage the API through 3scale API management and update the application plan to rate-limit the application.
      • Design a web application that makes its calls through the 3scale API gateway.